writethedocs/www/docs/conf/portland/2020/ticket-choices.rst

 * Job Board hosting
 * Password management
 * Photo hosting
-* Many other incremental expenses
+* Other administrative and marketing expense

-Donating your ticket to the organization will help us  ensure all our activities can continue in the future.
+Supporting our organization at this time ensure all our activities can continue in the future.
 If you are able to, we're grateful for your contribution.

 Questions?